Zum Inhalt springen

 Accent lighting is used to emphasize certain features of a work of art.
 Here, the light is directed specifically onto an area of the artwork to highlight it.
 This type of lighting is ideal for works of art with special textures or details that need to be emphasized even more with targeted lighting.

 An example of accent lighting could be the use of spotlights or radiant wall lights that direct a narrow beam of light onto the artwork.
-These luminaires can also be found in the BuynBlue collection.
+You can also find these luminaires in the collection of BuynBlue.

 4. ambient lighting